Explore Coyoacán’s rich history and bohemian charm. Visit Frida Kahlo’s Blue House, savor street food, and discover vibrant cultural life.

 - Gratuities

-Stroll through cobblestone streets adorned with vibrant colonial houses and absorb the lively cultural atmosphere that fills its plazas and parks.
-Visit the iconic Blue House, once the residence of Frida Kahlo, and delve into her captivating artistic legacy.
-Allow the enticing aromas of street food to guide you as you wander through traditional markets…
+Stroll through cobblestone streets flanked by vibrant colonial homes and absorb the lively cultural atmosphere that fills its squares and parks.
+Visit the iconic Blue House, once the residence of Frida Kahlo, and delve into her captivating artistic heritage.

-Stroll through cobblestone streets adorned with vibrant colonial houses and absorb the lively cultural atmosphere that fills its plazas and parks.
-Visit the iconic Blue House, once the residence of Frida Kahlo, and delve into her captivating artistic legacy.
-Allow the enticing aromas of street food to guide you as you wander through traditional markets and enjoy authentic Mexican delicacies.
-Coyoacán is celebrated as “Mexico’s Museum District,” and rightly so—it features one of the highest concentrations of museums, galleries, and cultural landmarks in the nation.
-Only a true local can reveal the genuine essence of Coyoacán: the significance of the house colors, the lush greenery, and how this once remote suburb transformed into a unique cultural hub unlike any other in the world.
+Allow the enticing aromas of street food to guide you as you wander through traditional markets and enjoy genuine Mexican delicacies.
+Coyoacán is celebrated as “Mexico’s Museum District,” and rightly so—it features one of the country’s highest concentrations of museums, galleries, and cultural landmarks.
+Only a true local can reveal the authentic spirit of Coyoacán: the significance of the house colors, the lush greenery, and how this once remote suburb transformed into a unique cultural hub.

 - Coyoacán is a very old neighborhood, and many sidewalks are uneven due to the cobblestone streets.
 We recommend wearing very comfortable shoes for walking